threader/PC-Tuning/docs/post-install.md

 - Windows 8 Only:

     - Open ``"C:\Program Files\Open-Shell\Start Menu Settings.lnk"``, enable **Show all settings** then go to the Windows 8 Settings section & set **Disable active corners** to **All**

-## Miscellaneous

-- Open CMD & enter the command below.
-If you would like to, you can view the contents of this script before running it.
-The commands are placed in a script instead of this document as it will be tedious to copy & paste each one without a web browser installed

-    ```bat
-    C:\prerequisites\scripts\miscellaneous.bat
-    ```

-- Allow users full control of the ``C:\`` drive.
-This resolves an issue with xperf etl processing on Windows 7

-    - See [media/full-control-example.png](../media/full-control-example.png), continue & ignore errors

-- Go through the ``C:\prerequisites\preference`` folder to configure the following:

-    - Configure Pointer Scheme

-    - Desktop Icon Settings

-    - Region & language

-    - Taskbar Settings

-- Enable **Launching applications & unsafe files** in **Internet Options > Security > Custom Level**.
-This prevents [this annoying warning](https://gearupwindows.com/how-to-disable-open-file-security-warning-in-windows-10/)

-- In win + r, **sysdm.cpl** do the following:

-    - In **Computer Name > Change**, configure the PC name

-    - In **Advanced > Performance > Settings**, configure visual effects & optionally the pagefile

-        - I usually hit **Adjust for best performance**

-        - Ensure Desktop Composition is disabled on Windows 7, keep it enabled if you use more than one display

-    - In **System Protection**, disable & delete system restore points.
-It has been proven to be very unreliable

-- In win + r, **dfrgui** disable **Run on a schedule**.
-More details on doing maintenance tasks ourself in [Final Thoughts & Tips](#final-thoughts--tips)

-- Disable all messages in **Control Panel> System & Security > Action Center > Change Action Center settings > Change Security & Maintenance settings**

-    - This section is named **Security & Maintenance** on Windows 10+

-- Restart your PC once before following the next steps (important)

 ## Installing Drivers